-Previously, the Cabinet Secretary was at liberty to provide for the registration of group companies as one registered person for the purposes of the VAT Act.
-The Finance Act 2021 deletes this provision and provide for alignment of the provisions of the Act to the provisions of the other Acts like the Income Tax Act where every taxpayer accounts for the incomes and expenses that have accrued in their books as a separate entity.
+Currently, the Cabinet Secretary is at liberty to provide for the registration of group companies as one registered person for the purposes of the Act.
+The Finance Bill 2021, proposes to delete the current provision and provide for alignment of the provisions of the Act to the provisions of the other Acts like the Income Tax Act where every taxpayer accounts for the incomes and expenses that have accrued in their books as a separate entity.